Understanding Gyroscopic Precession & Phase Lag In RC Helicopters

 Gyroscopic Precession vs. Phase Lag

-The harder & CORRECT explanation...
+The CORRECT explanation:

 Well, not exactly...
-Everything about the 90 degree phase delay you will see/experience on your RC helicopter holds true, but is gyroscopic precession the primary reason for it?
+Everything about the 90 degree phase delay you will see/experience on your RC helicopter holds true, but is gyroscopic precession the reason for it?

 Turns out it's not!